 ACH Return Fee

-ACH return charges are also lower and generally run between $2 and $5 per return.
+ACH return charges are may run between $2 and $5 per return.

 High-Ticket Surcharge